rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 600 px
    :align: center

-Such a preorder of the movies may be computed with the :py:func:`digraphs.Digraph.computeRankingByChoosing` method where we fusion by epistemic conjunction of the preorder obtained by iteratively extracting dominant kernels (best remaining choices) with the preorder obtained by iteratively extracting absorbent kernels (worst remaining choices).
-We operate herefore on the *better rated* opinins, i.e. the codual of the ' *at least as well as rated* ' opinions.
+Such a preorder of the movies may, for instance, be computed with the :py:func:`digraphs.Digraph.computeRankingByChoosing` method where we fusion by epistemic conjunction the preorder obtained from iteratively extracted *dominant kernels* (best remaining choices) with the preorder obtained by the iteratively extracted *absorbent kernels* (worst remaining choices).
+We operate herefore on the *better rated* opinins, i.e. the *codual* ([11]_) of the ' *at least as well as rated* ' opinions.

->>> gcd = ~(-g)
 >>> from weakOrders import RankingByChoosingDigraph
->>> rbc = RankingByChoosingDigraph(gcd)
+>>> rbc = RankingByChoosingDigraph(g,CoDual=True)
 >>> rbc.showRankingByChoosing()
 Ranking by Choosing and Rejecting
  1st Best Choice ['mv_QS']